telosnetwork/telos-decide/docs/ContractAPI.md

 ### ACTION `editminmax`

-Changes the minimum and number of options a single voter can select on a ballot.
+Changes the minimum and maximum number of options a single voter can select on a ballot.

-- `ballot_name` is the name of the ballot to change.
+- name `ballot_name`: the name of the ballot to update.

-- `new_min_options` is the new minimum numner of options a voter can select.
+- uint8_t `new_min_options`: the new minimum number of options a voter can select.

-- `new_max_options` is the new maximum number of options a voter can select.
+- uint8_t `new_max_options`: the new maximum number of options a voter can select.

 ```
-cleos push action trailservice editmaxopts '["ballot1", 1, 3]' -p testaccounta
+cleos push action trailservice editminmax '["ballot1", 1, 3]' -p testaccounta
 ```

 ### ACTION `addoption()`

 Adds an option to a ballot.

-- `ballot_name` is the name of the ballot to add an option to.
+- name `ballot_name`: the name of the ballot to add an option to.

-- `new_option_name` is the name of the new ballot option.
+- name `new_option_name`: the name of the new ballot option.

 ```
 cleos push action trailservice addoption '["ballot1", "opt3"]' -p testaccounta